mcproxy/mcproxy/debug/mininet/README.md

 a different multicast routing table.
 The behaviour of every instance is described in the configuration files [lma.conf](pmipv6/lma.conf), [mag1.conf](pmipv6/mag1.conf), [mag2.conf](pmipv6/mag2.conf).
-Host1 sends group packages of the group 239.99.99.99 to the interface _host1-eth0_ and Host2 receives hopefully these packages on inteface _host2-eth0_.
+Host1 sends data of the group 239.99.99.99 to the interface _host1-eth0_ and Host2 receives hopefully these data on inteface _host2-eth0_.
 The exact behaviours of the hosts are described in the file [tester.ini](pmipv6/tester.ini).

 Example - Multi Upstream Proxy